TheJacksonLaboratory/singularity-workshop/episodes/03-singularity-pull-hello-world.md

 We get an error because the container can not see the directory.
 By default the container only mounts the *home* and current *working* directory.
-If you need to access something outside these directories youll need to use a bind mount (more on this later).
+If you need to access something outside these directories you’ll need to use a bind mount (more on this later).

 ```output
 ls: cannot access '/projects/my-lab': No such file or directory